 -

-- designing and evaluating search systems provide better support for learning, problem-solving, and decision-making in exploratory or collaborative information-seeking, and
+- designing and evaluating information access systems provide better support for learning, problem-solving, and decision-making,

 Education